Raghukashyap1143/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/01-LAB_SC_100_Lab3_Ex1_Compliance_Assessment.md

 ### Task 3: Provide access to a technical engineer for the improvement actions

-Users need access to view the tasks assigned to them.
-You will grant Nestor Wilke access to the assessment.
+In this task, you will grant **Nestor Wilke** access to the assessment, enabling him to view the tasks assigned to him.

 1. Navigate to the Microsoft Purview portal **`https://purview.microsoft.com/`** and from there select **Solutions** > **Compliance Manager** > **Assessments** > **ISO-27001 Audit assessment** > **Your improvement actions**.
 1. From the upper right corner of the **ISO/IEC 27001:Assessment** page, select **Manage user access**.